Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 1. Overview

-This tutorial will provide us with a comprehensive understanding of storing JSON data in a PostgreSQL JSONB column.
+This tutorial provides a comprehensive understanding of storing JSON data in a PostgreSQL JSONB column.

-We’ll quickly review how we cope with a JSON value stored in a variable character (VARCHAR) database column using JPA.
-After that, we’ll compare the differences between the VARCHAR type and the JSONB type, understanding the additional features of JSONB.
+Using JPA, we’ll quickly review how we can handle a JSON value stored as a variable character (VARCHAR) database column.
+After that, we’ll compare the differences between the VARCHAR type and the JSONB type to understand the additional features of JSONB.
 Finally, we’ll address the mapping JSONB type in JPA.

 2. VARCHAR Mapping